OVERVIEW OF IMMIGRATION OPPORTUNITIES FOR ENTREPRENEURS AND FOREIGN BORN FOUNDERS OF STARTUP COMPANIES

-You may be eligible for an L-1 visa for “intracompany transferees” if you are an executive, manager, or a worker with specialized knowledge who has worked abroad for a qualifying organization (including an affiliate, parent, subsidiary or branch of your foreign employer) for at least one year within the 3 years preceding the filing of your L-1 petition (or in some cases your admission to the United States) and the organization seeks to transfer you to the United States to open a qualifying new office in one of the capacities listed above.
+You may be eligible for an L-1 visa for “intracompany transferees” if you are an executive or manager (L-1A), or a worker with specialized knowledge (L-1B) who has worked abroad for a qualifying organization (including an affiliate, parent, subsidiary or branch of your foreign employer) for at least one year within the 3 years preceding the filing of your L-1 petition (or in some cases your admission to the United States) and the organization seeks to transfer you to the United States to open a qualifying new office (L-1 New Office) in one of the capacities listed above.

 Initial period of stay in the United States: Up to 3 years (1 year for new office petitions).
 Extensions possible in up to 2 year increments.
 Maximum period of stay: 7 years for managers and executives; 5 years for specialized knowledge workers.

 Immigrant Investor Program, EB-5, was created by Congress in 1990 to stimulate the U.S. economy through job creation and capital investment by foreign investors.
 Under a pilot immigration program first enacted in 1992 and regularly reauthorized since, certain EB-5 visas also are set aside for investors in Regional Centers designated by USCIS based on proposals for promoting economic growth.
 All EB-5 investors must invest in a new commercial enterprise.
 Commercial enterprise means any for-profit activity formed for the ongoing conduct of lawful business including, but not limited to: